 Completing the Seller Representation Agreement (Listing Agreement)

 Setting your listing price is important.
-Your real estate professional has tools and information to help set an appropriate price.
+Your real estate licensee has tools and information to help set an appropriate price.

 One of these tools is a Comparative Market Analysis (CMA).
-In a CMA, real estate professionals use data about recently sold comparable properties to arrive at an appropriate listing price for your property.
+In a CMA, real estate licensees use data about recently sold comparable properties to arrive at an appropriate listing price for your property.

 Residential Measurement Standard

-Your real estate professional is required to talk to you about property size, and the Residential Measurement Standard (RMS) in Alberta.
-Real estate professionals in Alberta must use the RMS when describing a residential property’s size.
+Your real estate licensee is required to talk to you about property size, and the Residential Measurement Standard (RMS) in Alberta.
+Real estate licensees in Alberta must use the RMS when describing a residential property’s size.

 The RMS offers a consistent means of representing a property’s above grade size by setting out what parts of a property can be included in its measured-area.